 According to the 19th century German philosopher, Arthur Schopenhauer:

 “…the white colour of skin is not natural to man, but that by nature he has a black or brown skin, like our forefathers the Hindus; that consequently a white man has never originally sprung from the womb of nature, and that thus there is no such thing as a white race, as much as this is talked of, but every white man is a faded or bleached one.”

 5. Penis Envy

-Penis envy in the whyte supremacy culture, began with the whyte male’s envy of the genetic power residing in the Black male’s testicles and phallus.
-Whyte envy of the black phallus is addressed unconsciously when whytes constantly concerns themselves with the comparative size of the black phallus versus the size of the whyte phallus.
-This help to explain why whyte males who wish others to view them or wish to view themselves as strong and powerful, puff and suck on huge black cigars.
-It’s an attempt to draw attention of others to themselves with their long black cigars ( their symbolic phallus).
-Also the more important the whyte male perceives himself, the longer is his black limousine.
+Penis envy in the whyte supremacy culture began with the whyte male’s envy of the genetic power residing in the Black male’s testicles and phallus.
+Whyte envy of the black phallus is addressed unconsciously when whytes constantly concern themselves with the comparative size of the black phallus versus the size of the whyte phallus.
+This helps to explain why whyte males who wish others to view them or wish to view themselves as strong and powerful, puff and suck on huge black cigars.
+It’s an attempt to draw the attention of others to themselves with their long black cigars (their symbolic phallus).
+Also, the more important the whyte male perceives himself, the longer is his black limousine.
 Both the car and the cigar can be viewed as phallic symbols.
 It is again little wonder that whyte men build missiles shaped in the form of phalluses paint them white and use them to annihilate people of color around the globe.